- robe (v.)

 - rock and roll (n.)

 - also rock 'n' roll, 1954 in reference to a specific style of popular music, from rock (v.2) + roll (v.).
-The verbal phrase had been a Black English euphemism for "sexual intercourse," used in popular dance music lyrics and song titles since at least the 1930s.
+The verbal phrase had been an African-American vernacular euphemism for "sexual intercourse," used in popular dance music lyrics and song titles since at least the 1930s.

 - rock-bottom (adj.)